clj-commons/etaoin/README.md

 ### Screening after each form

-With macro `with-screenshots`, you can make screenshot after each form
+With macro `with-screenshots`, you can make a screenshot after each form

 ``` clojure
 (with-screenshots driver "../screenshots"